shrink/laravel-strict/README.md

 ## Notes

+* Configuration has been moved from `config/*.php` into the application bootstrap in [`bootstrap/app.php`][bootstrap] where all additional configuration of the application should take place.
+All of Laravel's optional configuration options have been removed, only required configuration is included by default.
-* Aliases have been removed from `config/app.php` as they encourage bypassing dependency injection.
+* Aliases have been removed as they encourage bypassing dependency injection.
 * The `routes` directory has been removed in favour of explicit route registration through a `ServiceProvider` as this encourages developers to think about HTTP as one interface into the application — rather than _the_